hogyadenes/CarND-PID-Control-Project/README.md

 The "D" parameter is responsible to smoothen the trajectory.
 The tuning of this was experimental.
 I checked the produced error components and found out that it should be somewhere in the 9-15 region.
 I ended up using 14.

 The throttling is controlled by the calculated steering angle.
-The equation for setting this is 1 - (3 * steering_angle) This effectively limits the speed on hard turns but does not limit the speed on long straight parts.
+The equation for setting this is 1 - (3 * abs(steering_angle)) This effectively limits the speed on hard turns but does not limit the speed on long straight parts.

 # Results